Cuda-Chen/cuda-chen.github.io/_posts/2020-06-15-implement-srcnn-in-pure-cpp.md

 - im2col: (323.543 + 339.007 + 316.313) / 3 = 326.2877 s

-As you can see, though im2col method can gain a boost with sacrificing the memory, it is mucn slower than naive method.
+As you can see, though im2col method can gain a boost with sacrificing the memory, it is much slower than naive method.
 I guess is that preparing column matrix takes a lot of time.

 ### Making Faster
 Convolution is a kind of embrassing parallel problem; that is, it applies an operation on a lot of data.
 So we can use some parallel computing techniques to speed up the execution.

-On CPU parallel scenario, we can choose OpenMP as a parallel computing target for its simplecity.
+On CPU parallel scenario, we can choose OpenMP as a parallel computing target for its simplicity.

 Here are the benchmarks after applying OpenMP of each SRCNN implementation comparison:
 - naive: (37.6111 + 39.9825 + 38.3595) / 3 = 38.6510 s